dnsimple/dnsimple-support/content/articles/renewing-ssl-certificates.markdown

 DNSimple provides an SSL certificate renewal interface you can use to purchase a renewal for an SSL certificate.
 Please note that [an SSL certificate renewal is effectively a new SSL certificate purchase](/articles/how-certificate-renewal-works/).

-All DNSimple SSL certificates, including renewals, are valid for one year from their purchase date.
+All DNSimple SSL certificates, including renewals, are valid for one year from their issue date.
 Sixty days before the certificate expires you will begin receiving renewal notices.

-## Renewing the SSL certificate
+## Renewing an SSL certificate

 <note>
 A renewal will not extend your existing certificate expiration date, it will result in a brand new certificate that must be installed in place of the existing one.
 Both certificate and private key must be replaced on the server.